dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 ## What is Dust?

-Dust is a platform powered by GPT4 and Claude.
+Dust is a platform powered by GPT4, Claude, and Mistral.
 It's designed to help teams work better with AI.
-These AI agents are there to enhance your understanding of any topic, increase productivity, and improve work processes.
-They can help with company procedures, draft memos, or simplify complex topics.
+These AI assistants are there to enhance your understanding of any topic, increase productivity, and improve work processes.
+They can help with company questions, draft documents, or simplify complex topics.

 ## General concepts

 ### Assistant

-Dust assistants are AI-powered agents that employ frontier models like GPT-4 and Claude.
+Dust assistants are AI-powered agents that employ frontier models like GPT-4, Mistral and Claude.
 You can use two types of assistants inside Dust.

 - Frontier models assistants: Frontier models are large-scale models that exceed the capabilities currently present in the most advanced existing models created by providers such as **OpenAI, Google DeepMind,** **Anthropic, Meta, Mistral** or **Microsoft;**
   Frontier models assistants like @gpt4, for example, can be used for completing general tasks like recognizing, summarizing, translating, and generating text and other forms of content.